TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 ![The running containers (Redis and Redis Insight) in Rancher Desktop](./pics/redis_container_in_rancher_desktop.png)

+## Redis configuration

+The configuration file of Redis can change from version to version, so you should be particulary wary of the version of the image you download and te associated configuration file.
+Furthermore, starting with the version 8, the file name have changed and the content are quite différent.

+### Redis configuration - Before Redis 8.0

+The configuration file is named `redis.conf`.
+The `redis.conf` file provided in this project, is  for Redis version 7.4 (the latest version before the 8.x versions).
+The file originated from [here](https://raw.githubusercontent.com/redis/redis/7.4/redis.conf) but has been modified.

+There are only two modifications :

+* The line `bind 127.0.0.1 -::1` has been commented and is now `# bind 127.0.0.1 -::1`
+* The protected mode is disabled `protected-mode no`

+### Redis configuration - From Redis 8.0

+Starting version 8 of Redis, the configuration file is now `redis-full.conf`.

 ## Accessing Redis with the CLI in the container

 In a shell, run the following command line : `docker exec -it redis /bin/sh`.